The WINTHER trial: Sheba Medical Center and International Partners Conquer a New Frontier in the Fight Against Cancer

 The collaboration of elite medical researchers from Sheba and six international partners pioneered the path for a new, revolutionary cancer treatment.
 For the first time ever, these researchers conducted a successful clinical trial using genomic and transcriptomic profiling (RNA expression testing) to advance precision cancer medicine.
-This clinical trial, called the WINTHER trial, was designed by the WIN Consortium, and one of the lead researchers is Dr. Raanan Berger, MD, PhD, Director of Oncology at Sheba.
+This clinical trial, called the WINTHER trial, was designed by the WIN Consortium, and one of the lead researchers is Prof. Raanan Berger, MD, PhD, Director of Oncology at Sheba.

 During the clinical trial, 69 patients were given treatments based on DNA mutation profiling, and 38 patients were given RNA profiling treatments.
 At the end of the trial, the results showed that 35% of the patients were matched successfully with personalized therapy.
 In contrast, earlier studies did not demonstrate as high of a success rate in matching.
 The WINTHER researchers demonstrated the safety and efficacy of using RNA expression and normal tissue biopsy to customize therapy options for patients.